Is Prayer plant leaves turning brown bothering you? Unsolved brown spots on leaves can signify a cry for help from plants.

 - Use organic insecticides like Neem oil and insecticidal soap.

 - 70% isopropyl alcohol can work great against scales and mealybugs.
-Dip a cotton ball in the alcohol and rub the leaves with it gently.
+Dip a cotton ball in the alcohol and gently rub the leaves.

 - It would be best to always focus on keeping your leaves dust-free and tidy.